 The library provides a safe, comfortable environment conducive to the use of Library materials and facilities.
 The Library is intended for the use of all members of the public.
 Patrons are expected to observe the rights of other patrons and staff members and to use the library for its intended purposes.
-Prohibited conduct will not be allowed in the Library.
-The library director shall have complete discretion in this regard and the director’s determination shall be final in all cases involving questionable conduct.
+Prohibited conduct will not be allowed in the Library or at library-sponsored events held at other locations.

 Library patrons are expected to be engaged in the productive use of the Library’s resources.
 This includes reading, studying, researching, attending programs, and utilizing Library materials.
 Patrons have the right to use the Library undisturbed and Library employees have the right to work without undue interference.
 Any person who fails to comply with the following rules may lose Library privileges.

 Prohibited conduct is that which: interferes with the rights of individuals to use library materials and services; interferes with the ability of Library staff to conduct library business; or threatens the secure and comfortable environment of the library or those using the library.

 Prohibited conduct may include, but is not limited to the following:

 - Willfully annoying, harassing, or threatening another person.